The 25 Best Restaurants In SeattleMeet our 25 highest-rated restaurants.

 New York and Chicago are not the only noteworthy pizza towns in the United States of America.
 Exhibit A: Delancey.
 Even if you just popped in this Ballard pizzeria for a glass of Austrian natural bubbles and small plates like burrata in a pesto pool served with flatbread shards or the mountainous romaine-based Jersey Salad with shaved carrots and really good croutons, that’d be enough to have a satisfying meal.
 But you should prioritize the charred pies topped with things like hot salami, caramelized Walla Walla sweet onions, kalamata olives, and summer corn.
 The space is also an exciting, minimalist hangout perfect for anything from a date to a family dinner, powered by tea candles and good smells coming from the wood oven.

 It’s a meal dilemma we’ve encountered often—khao soi or a cheeseburger?
-Cut to Taurus Ox, the Laotian counter spot on Capitol Hill that does both (and more) to the soundtrack of good tunes like old-school Outkast.
+Cut to Taurus Ox, the Lao counter spot on Capitol Hill that does both (and more) to the soundtrack of good tunes like old-school Outkast.
 Taurus Ox’s crown jewel is undoubtedly their smashburger, a double-pattied stunner topped with taro stem, cilantro, pickled onion, and cured pork jowl, along with the genius addition of spicy pork skin-laced jaew bong and nutty provolone that cuts through the herbs and rendered fat.
 It’s a drippy, tangy, beautiful mess, but that isn’t to say that the other dishes play second fiddle.
 Thom khem loaded with caramelized pork belly and a brussels sprout hash brown would be an ideal under-the-covers dinner, and garlicky lemongrass sausage would rule a summer barbecue.
-Whether you’re stumbling in on a weeknight or packing your friends in before bar-hopping, Taurus Ox is the most special meal you’ll receive from a casual counter.
+Whether you’re stumbling in on a weeknight or packing your friends in before bar-hopping, a meal at Taurus Ox will be special.

 Swing by Lil Red for the best barbecue in town, whether you eat inside while listening to gospel music or just take it all to go.
 Everything from the kitchen at this Jamaican soul food spot is pure comfort food royalty.
 Their brisket has an ideal blend of smoke and fat, the crimson-hued jerk chicken has a ton of delicious heat, and the sides here are not an afterthought.
 The mac and cheese, with ridged elbow noodles, is like liquid velvet, and the garlicky mash, filled with specks of herb and spice confetti, deserves a standing ovation at Benaroya Hall followed by a backyard birthday party.